-We left our 40 litre Osprey Farpoint 40’s in Kathmandu with our laptops, swimsuits and other items that we wouldn’t need.
+We left our 40-liter Osprey Farpoint 40’s in Kathmandu with our laptops, swimsuits, and other items that we wouldn’t need.
 We locked them with padlocks and left them at the hotel we were staying at.

 IMHO the Osprey Farpoint isn’t suitable for the Everest Base Camp Trek, as it opens almost fully.
 Most of the time when I was trekking I didn’t take off the day pack I had someone else reach into it and grab what I needed.
 That’s not possible with the Farpoint because of how it opens.
 The mesh pockets on the side are also not big enough to fit water bottles into.

 Here’s Our Everest Base Camp Trek Gear List: